Bykle Municipality: Economy

-Bykle has several hydroelectric power generation facilities.
-The second-largest sector of income for Bykle is the alpine skiing facility in Hovden.
-Due to its vast amount of hydroelectric power, Bykle is now the wealthiest of the municipalities in Setesdal.
+Bykle Municipality has several hydroelectric power generation facilities.
+The second-largest sector of income for the municipality is the alpine skiing facility in Hovden.
+Due to its vast amount of hydroelectric power, Bykle Municipality is now the wealthiest of the municipalities in Setesdal.

 Government

 Bykle Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
 The municipality is under the jurisdiction of the Agder District Court and the Agder Court of Appeal.

 Municipal council

-The municipal council (Kommunestyre) of Bykle is made up of 13 representatives that are elected to four year terms.
+The municipal council (Kommunestyre) of Bykle Municipality is made up of 13 representatives that are elected to four year terms.
 The tables below show the current and historical composition of the council by political party.